aqwert/flutter_auth_starter/README.md

         * External provider for Firebase Auth: [flutter_auth_firebase](https://github.com/aqwert/flutter_auth_firebase) integration
     * Gravatar image provider to display the gravatar image of the user when signing in/up and for display on the Drawer and Profile page
     * Basic form validation for email, password, name inputs
+    * Tablet aware screens.
+See section at the bottom on how this is done.
+        * Landscape vs Portrait
+            * If the screen width is greater then 660 px then the splash, signin and sign up pages will change to a 2 column layout.
+        * Modal Dialogs
+            * For pages such as `ForgotPassword` the page will either be a full sized modal dialog for smaller screens, or a dialog with margin having a semi transpaetrnt border rendering the page underneath it.

 ## Known Issues or Outstanding work